klharp/SQL-Employee-Database/README.md

 7. Listing all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

-8. Listing, ind decending order, the frequency count of employee last names, i.e., how many employees share each last name.
+8. Listing, in decending order, the frequency count of employee last names, i.e., how many employees share each last name.

-## Bonus (Optional)
+## Bonus

-SQL databasewas imported into Pandas for further analysis.
-The Jupyter Notebook file, sql_bonus.ipynb, contains the following:
+SQL database was imported into Pandas for further analysis.
+The Jupyter Notebook file, `sql_bonus.ipynb`, contains the following:

-1. The imported database (SQL_homework, db).
+1. The imported database (`SQL_homework_db`).

 2. A histogram to visualize the most common salary ranges for employees.